Chipotle Mexican Grill (NYSE:CMG) Given New $1,495.00 Price Target at Deutsche Bank Aktiengesellschaft

-Chipotle Mexican Grill (NYSE:CMG) had its target price hoisted by Deutsche Bank Aktiengesellschaft from $1,462.00 to $1,495.00 in a research note published on Friday morning, The Fly reports.
-The firm currently has a hold rating on the restaurant operator’s stock.
+Chipotle Mexican Grill (NYSE:CMG) had its price objective lifted by equities researchers at Deutsche Bank Aktiengesellschaft from $1,462.00 to $1,495.00 in a report issued on Thursday, Benzinga reports.
+The firm presently has a “hold” rating on the restaurant operator’s stock.
+Deutsche Bank Aktiengesellschaft’s target price points to a potential upside of 1.28% from the company’s previous close.

-CMG has been the subject of several other reports.
-Truist Securities increased their target price on Chipotle Mexican Grill from $1,700.00 to $1,750.00 and gave the company a buy rating in a report on Tuesday, April 13th.
-Royal Bank of Canada upgraded Chipotle Mexican Grill from a sector perform rating to an outperform rating and increased their target price for the company from $1,320.00 to $1,650.00 in a report on Thursday, January 14th.
-Truist increased their target price on Chipotle Mexican Grill from $1,700.00 to $1,750.00 and gave the company a buy rating in a report on Tuesday, April 6th.
-Raymond James raised Chipotle Mexican Grill from a market perform rating to an outperform rating and set a $1,800.00 price target for the company in a research report on Monday, April 19th.
-Finally, BTIG Research upped their price target on Chipotle Mexican Grill from $1,600.00 to $1,725.00 and gave the company a buy rating in a research report on Thursday.
-Ten investment analysts have rated the stock with a hold rating and twenty have issued a buy rating to the stock.
-The company has a consensus rating of Buy and an average target price of $1,652.06.
+CMG has been the topic of several other research reports.
+Morgan Stanley boosted their price target on shares of Chipotle Mexican Grill from $1,476.00 to $1,602.00 and gave the company an “equal weight” rating in a research report on Wednesday.
+KeyCorp boosted their price objective on shares of Chipotle Mexican Grill from $1,725.00 to $1,800.00 and gave the company an “overweight” rating in a research note on Wednesday.
+Northcoast Research raised shares of Chipotle Mexican Grill from a “neutral” rating to a “buy” rating and set a $1,827.00 price objective for the company in a research note on Tuesday, February 9th.
+Wedbush boosted their price objective on shares of Chipotle Mexican Grill from $1,600.00 to $1,800.00 and gave the company an “outperform” rating in a research note on Wednesday, February 3rd.
+They noted that the move was a valuation call.
+Finally, Credit Suisse Group boosted their price objective on shares of Chipotle Mexican Grill from $1,760.00 to $1,875.00 and gave the company an “outperform” rating in a research note on Wednesday.
+Ten research analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the company.
+The stock presently has an average rating of “Buy” and a consensus price target of $1,655.29.

 Chipotle Mexican Grill, Inc, together with its subsidiaries, owns and operates Chipotle Mexican Grill restaurants.
 As of December 31, 2020, it owned and operated 2,724 Chipotle restaurants in the United States, 40 international Chipotle restaurants, and 4 non-Chipotle restaurants.
 The company was founded in 1993 and is headquartered in Newport Beach, California.